Yati1/lot3d/readme.txt

 What each row represents is unclear.
 Maybe each row is a tracker initialized at the frame numbered in the 'start' field and ended in the 'end' field.

+The 'tm0' and 'tm1' if the (*maybe*) indexes for 'states' that the was the trackers last success.
+'tm0' is the latest frame to be processed and 'tm1' is the one right before it.

 'states' appears to contain the position and orientation info for one fly for a number of frames The 'states' structure:
 >   has 8 rows and numFrames column.